WBSC World Rankings: History

 In January 2009, the International Baseball Federation (IBAF) first published a listing in rank order of its member associations to provide a basis for comparison of the relative strengths of these teams.
-Though primarily focused on the respective men's senior teams of member nations, the current ranks also include points awarded based on results at the IBAF 'AAA' (Under 18) Junior and 'AA' (Under 16) Youth Championships held during the tracking period.
-As a result from the merger with softball in 2013, the WBSC is also responsible for ranking international men's and women's softball teams.
-Beginning in 2015, the rankings also determine which 12 teams participate in the WBSC Premier12 tournament.
+Though primarily focused on the respective men's senior teams of member nations, the rankings also include points awarded based on results at the U-18 Baseball World Cup, U-15 Baseball World Cup, and U-12 Baseball World Cup held during the tracking period.
+Following the merger with softball in 2013, the WBSC is also responsible for ranking international men's and women's softball teams.
+Beginning in 2015, the rankings also determine which 12 men's baseball teams participate in the WBSC Premier12 tournament.

-In 2025, the WBSC will start a new ranking methodology.
-Only the most recent edition of any event will be included in the rankings, and teams will keep the ranking points from any event for four years.
+In 2025, the WBSC began using a new ranking methodology.
+Only the most recent edition of any event are included in the rankings, and teams will keep the ranking points from any event for four years.